stevedonovan/cargo-docgen/readme.md

 ```

 This is the recommended way to present code where
-errors may occur - but that's a lot of boilerplate!
+errors may occur, and it's a lot of boilerplate.
 The doc test syntax allows for
 lines to be hidden using `#`, so only the actual snippet lines will appear in the rendered
 documentation.
 (Here we're using the convenient fact that _any_ `Error` type will convert into a `Box<Error>`)

 Compiling and running this snippet took 1.2s - `cargo test` for the whole project took 14.7s in clock time!
 And it would take far longer, and be more painful, to enter the full commented code directly